 - Regularly checking activity areas;

-- Regularly inspecting equipment;
+- > Regularly inspecting equipment;

-- Seeking information from participants and interested parties;
+- > Seeking information from participants and interested parties;

-- Reviewing incidents;
+- > Reviewing incidents;

-- Keeping up to date with good practice;
+- > Keeping up to date with good practice;

-- Internal field reviews of activities.
+- > Internal field reviews of activities.

-We will meet to discuss and review hazard management and safety issues with Programme Coordinators at quarterly delivery team meetings and regional internal meetings.
+The trust meets to discuss and review hazard management and safety issues with Programme Coordinators at quarterly delivery team meetings and regional internal meetings.
 The details of these meetings are reported to top management for consideration in their decision-making at The Trust's bi-monthly meetings.
+The regions have regional internal H & S team meetings